top of page

 • Any outstanding debts

-• Age and credit history
+• Your age and credit history

 Budgeting for first time buyers